NullBrunk/nullbrunk.github.io/astro-initial/src/content/work/tic-tac-toe.md

 </div>

 This is one of my first project in PHP.
-In order to gain experience with the langage itself, and with the basics CRUD operations, i choosed to create a simple morpion game.
+In order to gain experience with the langage itself, and with the basics CRUD operations, I have chosen to create a simple morpion game.
 <br>
 You can test it <a href="https://brunkmorpion.000webhostapp.com/" target="_blank">here</a>.